NeneWang/Practice-Algo.Structures.Code/algoexperthtml/system_design.md

 The request happens to be redirected, server A checks the chsh, and the client.
 Issues once again, round robin approach, Server D doesn't have the response reuqest.
 If you design in memory hashes, but the load balancer is following a server strategy, the same memory its going to fall out.
 Server and cashed.
 This is where hashing takes in place.

+Every client rerouted to the server, hashing each and the example, given to us, through that hashing, 11, 12,

+With thesismplest is to mod by the number of servers we have, if we say 11, by the number of servers (4) the remainder of the division 11 by four.

+By the number of servers and that would return the servers.
+Have that uniformity and the serverr D has thecash hits.
+When have the server miss the cache hits. over the requests.

+Of course, you see there is a large distributed systems.
+Have server A failing to us, and ton oof traffic and we might need to add multiple servers to our system.
+If we dealing with server E, we no longer have 4 serversn but 5.
+And never go to E, we wouldn't be able to keep giving until the D. There is some servers we need to balance.

+IP Addresses by modding the server that dies everything beomes a mess are not nearly as useful.
+These two strategic hashes solves the problem, and we gonna look at the code snipping.
+Instead having servers as ABCD< on the circle, as the concept consistent hashing.
+As you place the servers four initial servers, A, B, C, D. All the way at the pont degree angles this circles can be represented as back to back numbers.
+Four clients as the IP Addressess, the susernames, but through thtehashing on the circle, C 1, C2, and here you would have the servers on the circle, you determine, and each client you move clock wise, What if the server C dies.

+Now we have the moving o clock wise, Sift incredible Redirected to server D. Bring back C and E. We go throught hte clients and from the clock wise direction, no longer using it.
+With this system of putting servers on a circle, if we ever add or rmove, we still mantain most of the mappings, only one of them changed, It mantains some good level of consistency in their mapping inot.
+In the even more redistribute, a lot of clients, where one of the servers are not present, server D, you can pass all the servers throguh multiple hashing functions.
+Each having multiple server positions, here and there.
+Up there.

+Having some sort of squeue.